New this week (5/14/2026):

 - The Lake George Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- Gay Pond Road remains closed due to mud season.
+- Gay Pond Road is closed for mud season.

 - The second bridge on the Shelving Rock Brook Trail is out.
 Be prepared to cross the stream.